zhong-macklin/MineSweeper/docs/UserManual/UserManual.md

 1. Open terminal shell.
 2. Change directory to where you want your project to be stored.
 3. Navigate the project's repository URL on github and copy the link
-4. On terminal shell, type in the command: "git clone URL".
+4. On terminal shell, type in the command: 'git clone URL'.
 Replace URL with link copied in step 3.
 Hit enter.
 5. On eclipse, create a project and name it based on the repository that you copied.
 6. Refresh the newly created project.